Rationally connected varieties over the maximally unramified extension of p-adic fields: Introduction

 \begin{princ} If $\overline{X} = X \times_{\Spec( K)} \Spec (\overline{K})$ is rationally connected, then $X$ should have lots of $K$-points, at least if $K$ is nice (e.g. $K$ is a finite field, a function field of a curve, or a sufficiently large number field). \end{princ}

 The term ``nice" has since been replaced by many with the term quasi-algebraically closed.
 A field $K$ is said to be quasi-algebraically closed or $C_1$ if every homogeneous polynomial over $K$ with degree less than the number of variables has a nontrivial solution in $K$.
-Some well known examples are finite fields, function fields in one variable over an algebraically closed field, complete discrete valuation rings with algebraically closed residue class field, and the maximal unramified extension of p-adic fields.
+Some well known examples are finite fields, function fields in one variable over an algebraically closed field, the field of Laurent series over an algebraically closed field and the maximal unramified extension of $p$-adic fields, $\bQ_p^{nr}.$

-The hypersurface associated to a form with degree less than the number of variables, when smooth, is a Fano variety, thus is rationally connected ( see \cite{Ca}, \cite{KMM}).
-Since smooth Fano hypersurfaces defined over quasi-algebraically closed fields always have a $K$-rational point, it is natural to ask: \begin{que} (\cite{Witt} 1.11) Let $X$ be a proper, smooth separably rationally connected variety over a field $K$ where $K$ is quasi-algebraically closed field.
+A homogeneous polynomial in $n$ variables over $K$ defines a hypersurface in projective $(n-1)$-space $\P^{n-1}$.
+The hypersurface associated to a form with degree less than the number of variables, when smooth, is a Fano variety, thus is rationally connected (see \cite{Ca}, \cite{KMM}).
+Since smooth rationally connected hypersurfaces defined over quasi-algebraically closed fields always have a $K$-rational point, it is natural to ask: \begin{que} (\cite{Witt} 1.11) Let $X$ be a proper, smooth separably rationally connected variety over a field $K$ where $K$ is a quasi-algebraically closed field.
 Is $X(K)= \emptyset$? \end{que}